Just a little side hustle... till it's not

 When LA was hit by the wildfires, everyone downloaded an app called Watch Duty.
 It was created by a software engineer and entrepreneur named John Mills, who gets a new Wired profile here.

-And bit further north in Santa Barbara, Byron and Robyn Beck run Campo Vans, which kits out vans for adventures.
+And a bit further north in Santa Barbara, Byron and Robyn Beck run Campo Vans, which kits out vans for adventures.
 They also teach other people how to convert vans via a course on their site. 🚚

 Speaking of vans, in Manchester, photographer and barista Kai Giraulo operates SWIG, in which he brews delicious coffee out of a kitted-out van… that is, until this week, because he’s just opened a brick and mortar.
 Congrats!